Worksop: Waterways

-Worksop is connected to the UK Inland Waterways network by the Chesterfield Canal.
-It was built to export coal, limestone, and lead from Derbyshire; iron from Chesterfield; and corn, deals, timber, groceries, and general merchandise into Derbyshire.
+Worksop is connected to the UK inland waterways network by the Chesterfield Canal.
+It was built to export coal, limestone and lead from Derbyshire; iron from Chesterfield; and corn, deals, timber, groceries and general merchandise into Derbyshire.
 Today, the canal is used for leisure purposes together with the adjacent Sandhill Lake.

 Railway

 Worksop lies on the Sheffield-Lincoln line and the Robin Hood line.
-Northern services run between Sheffield, Lincoln, and Leeds; East Midlands Railway services from Nottingham, via Mansfield, terminate at the station.
+Northern services run between Sheffield, Lincoln and Leeds; East Midlands Railway services from Nottingham, via Mansfield, terminate at the station.

 Roads

 Worksop lies on the A57 and A60, with links to the A1 and M1.
-The A57 Worksop bypass was opened on Thursday 1 May 1986, by Parliamentary Under-Secretary of State Michael Spicer and the Chairman of Bassetlaw council.
-The bypass had been due to open in October 1986, and was built by A.F.
-Budge of Retford; as part of the contract, a small part of the A60 Turner Road was opened on Monday 29 September 1986, three months early.
+The A57 Worksop bypass was opened on Thursday 1 May 1986, by junior transport minister Michael Spicer and the Chairman of Bassetlaw council.
+The bypass had been due to open in October 1986 and was built by A.F.
+Budge of Retford; as part of the contract, a small part of the A60, Turner Road, was opened on Monday 29 September 1986, three months early.